Jump to content

 However I also noticed that it had inner LCA eccentric eye bolts fitted, presumably to get the camber back to somewhere normal - check out how far it's been slotted!

-I thought about fixing it, but it wasn't going to be economically viable, so I asked my mate Gavin if he could obtain one for me and he did!
+I thought about fixing it, but it wasn't going to be economically viable, so I went through my collection of crap and found one.

 (The old one went into the scrap bin).